ggianna/NGramGraphParallel/README.md

 * The generic n-gram graphs representation.
 * Implementation for both generic and specialized (only for text) graphs.
 * Basic graph operations and functionality.
-* Support for [DOT](http://www.graphviz.org/doc/info/lang.html) language representation of n-Gram graphs.
+* Support for [DOT](http://www.graphviz.org/doc/info/lang.html) language representation of n-Gram graphs.<br/><br/>

 v0.2 This version is the result of a 2-month internship.
 It includes:
 * The definition and implementation of some useful classes.
-* Sugnificant speedup of constructing a document class from it's text components using OpenCL.
+* Significant speedup of constructing a document class from it's text components using OpenCL.
 * Some useful measurement programs demonstrating the behavior of the implemented parallel method (class graph construction).
 * A demo, a presentation and some useful diagrams.